pellsson/aoc2021/README.md

 ![AoC 2021](intro.png)

-Should (and does) run an unmodified NES, using MMC1 with 0x2000 (+0x800) bytes of RAM.
-Some of the challenges take waaay over an hour to compute the answer for...
-Doesn't work with PowerPAK (dont know why and at this point, I dont care).
-Does work natively otherwise.
+Should (and does) run an on an unmodified NES.
+Uses MMC1 with 0x2000 (+0x800) bytes of RAM.
+Some of the challenges take **way** over an hour to compute the answer for.
+Does **not** work with PowerPAK (dont know why and at this point, I dont care).
+Does work on physical hardware.

 If you hate yourself and want to watch it for the serveral hours it takes to complete, just:

 1) `(cd nesasmsrc && gcc *.c -o ../nesasm-fix)` to build the modified (required) nesasm version.
 2) `./build.sh`
 3) Run it and wait a short eternity for the hot garbage to finish.
 Tune is pretty cool though, ripped from: $INSERT_URL.
 However, the mustic does not loop so the vast majority of execution is spent in silent anguish.

+**EDIT:** I just added the ROM image...

 ## Write up